mbobby22/mbobby22.github.io/_posts/2024-01-16-redis-caching-strategies.markdown

 title:  "Caching strategies"
 date:   2024-01-16 12:00:00 +0200
 categories: coding redis caching
+excerpt: "There are at least 3 major popular caching strategies for you to always consider: Lazy caching, Write-through, Time-to-live."
 ---

 There are at least 3 major popular caching strategies for you to consider, depending on the type of data that needs to be cached and the way we access it, as follows: